khoramian/TahDig_SoftwareEngineering/README.md

 # TahDig_SoftwareEngineering
-This is our team Project for Software Engineering Course.
+This is our team project for Software Engineering course.